 The Rev. Dr. Mark D. Roberts is a pastor, author, leader, speaker, blogger, and consultant for Christian organizations.
 Currently, Mark is the Executive Director of the Max De Pree Center for Leadership at Fuller Seminary in Pasadena, California.
 In this role, he provides visionary, strategic, and tactical leadership for the Center, which seeks to serve leaders so they might flourish in life and leadership.
 In addition to serving leaders directly, the De Pree Center helps churches so they might encourage, teach, mentor, form, and support marketplace leaders.
-Part of Mark’s work for the Center involves serving leaders and churches by writing Life for Leaders, a daily, digital devotional that is emailed to over 1700 subscribers each morning.
+Part of Mark’s work for the Center involves serving leaders and churches by writing Life for Leaders, a daily, digital devotional that is emailed to over 3800 subscribers each morning.
+Mark also provides leadership for the Church & Marketplace network, which seeks to support marketplace leaders who are helping their churches become incubators of faith & work integration.

 For sixteen years (1991-2007), Mark was the Senior Pastor of Irvine Presbyterian Church in Southern California.
 He loved being a pastor: teaching God’s Word, shaping a community to reflect the Gospel, helping individuals to be formed in Christ, and sharing all of life with his congregation.
 After his time in Irvine, Mark served in a pastoral/executive role in the H.E.
 Butt Family Foundation in the Texas Hill Country, filling a variety of positions (Senior Director of Laity Lodge, Executive Director of Digital Media, Theologian in Residence, chief writer of the Daily Reflections, etc.).
 Mark began his career at the First Presbyterian Church of Hollywood as Associate Pastor of Education.